marionnewlevant/craft-picture/README.md

             'widths' => [500],
           ]
         ]
+      ],

+      // the urlTransforms are used to specify individual urls for
+      // craft.picture.url
+      'urlTransforms' => [
+        // the 'hero' transform - these image will be 7:3, and 1000px wide
+        'hero' => [
+          'aspectRatio' => 7/3,
+          'width' => 1000
         ]
+      ]
     ];

+To recap, the config file specifies the `imageStyles` for generating &lt;picture&gt; and &lt;img&gt; elements, the `urlTransforms` for generating single image urls, and the name of the focal point field.

-To recap, each individual image style has an optional array of `sources` and an `img`.
+Each individual element in `imageStyles` has an optional array of `sources` and an `img`.
 The img can have:

 - sizes: optional sizes attribute
 - widths: array of pixel widths.
 Must have at least one